DiAS enquiry line staff and DiAS Officers give telephone and email support. Here’s what you can expect if you call or

 Telephone enquiries from parents and carers

 Our telephone number is 01392 383080.
 This is a dedicated enquiry line open between 10am and 3pm, Monday to Friday.
-DIAS staff work between 9 am and 5pm making calls to parents and young people and answering emails.
+Staff work between 9 am and 5pm making calls to parents and young people and answering emails.
 Don’t forget you can email us at any time too.

 The enquiry line is open all year round, not just in term time, but some times are busier than others.
 The start of a new term is often busy, particularly the start of the new academic year!